dante1130/my-website/content/pages/about.md

 ## What I'm currently learning

-- **Rust** - I was a C++ developer, and after hearing many good things about Rust, I decided to give it a try.
+- **Rust** - I am primarily a C++ developer, and after hearing many good things about Rust, I decided to give it a try.
 - **Vim Motions** - I was astonished by how fast some people can navigate in Vim, and I want to be able to do the same.

 ## Contact me